Raise your hand if you saw that one coming.

 Over the years, Heigl would flip flop on whether she was open to returning to the series to offer some closure to the character, initially telling MTV in 2010 that it would "just feel manipulative."
 She changed her tune in 2012, however, telling E!
 News, "I told them I want to...I really, really, really want to see where [Izzie] is.
 I just want to know what happened to her and where she went and what she's doing now."

 Rhimes, however, isn't here for it.
 "No," she told TVLine in 2015.
 "I'm done with that story.
 I've turned that idea over in my mind a thousand times and thought about how it would go.
 And I don't think so."
 And now that the character has been given closure via Alex's exit, the door seems to be finally, officially closed here, too.

-For more hard data on the many major Grey's exits over the years (15 in total!), including the average length of stay for a series regular, be sure to check out our handy charts above!
+For more hard data on the many major Grey's exits over the years (18 in total!), including the average length of stay for a series regular, be sure to check out our handy charts above!

-Grey's Anatomy airs Thursdays at 8 p.m. on ABC.
+Grey's Anatomy airs Thursdays at 9 p.m. on ABC.